Climate Time Series Analysis:

 An excerpt from the Preface can be found at Climate Risk Analysis.

-A sample part shall also reside at Google Books.
+A small sample part is at Google Books.

 Buy